inspire-eu-validation/view-service/iso-19128/at23-getcapabilities-conformity.md

 # Conformity

-**Purpose**: Test that is provided a Conformity element into the Extended Cpabilities section.
+**Purpose**: Test that is provided a Conformity element into the Extended Capabilities section.

 **Prerequisites**